regulatorystudies/regulatory_data_repository/README.md

 ## 2. OIRA Review Data

 This folder contains Python code to obtain and organize data on rulemaking actions reviewed by the Office of Information and Regulatory Affairs (OIRA) since 1981.
-The code will generate a clean CSV file covering all the actions reviewed by OIRA during user-specified years.
-The CSV file contains information on each action including RIN, rule title, agency code, agency name, date and year received, date and year completed, rule stage, economic significance (Y/N), major rule status (Y/N), legal deadline, and decision.
+The code will generate a clean CSV file covering all the actions reviewed by OIRA during the time period that an user specifies.
+The CSV file contains information on each action including RIN, rule title, agency code, agency name, date and year received, date and year completed, rule stage, economic significance, major rule status, legal deadline, and decision.

 |            |  OIRA Review Data        |
 | :--------  | :----------------------- |